Empirical Bayes Matrix Factorization

 \end{enumerate} Formally, this procedure defines a mapping (which depends on the family $\G$) from the known quantities $(\bx,\bs)$, to $(\hat{g},\p)$, where $\hat{g},\p$ are given in \eqref{eqn:ghat} and \eqref{eqn:post}.
 We use $\ebnm$ to denote this mapping:

-\begin{remark} Solving the EBNM problem is central to all our algorithms, so it is worthwhile to spend some time to understand it.
+\begin{remark} Solving the EBNM problem is central to all our algorithms, so it is worth some study.
 A key point is that the EBNM problem provides an attractive and flexible way to induce shrinkage and/or sparsity in estimates of $\theta$.
 For example, if $\theta$ is truly sparse, with many elements at or near 0, then the estimate $\hat{g}$ will typically have considerable mass near 0, and the posterior means \eqref{eqn:postmean} will be ``shrunk'' strongly toward 0 compared with the original observations.
 In this sense solving the EBNM problem can be thought of as a model-based analogue of thresholding-based methods, with the advantage that by estimating $g$ from the data the EBNM approach automatically adapts to provide an appropriate level of shrinkage.
 These ideas have been used in wavelet denoising \citep{Clyde2000,johnstone2004needles,Johnstone2005Empirical,xing2016smoothing}, and false discovery rate estimation \citep{thomas:1985,stephens:2017} for example.
 Here we apply them to matrix factorization problems. \end{remark}

-\subsubsection{Connecting the EBMF and EBNM problems}
+\subsection{Connecting the EBMF and EBNM Problems}

 The EBNM problem is well studied, and can be solved reasonably easily for many choices of $\G$ \citep[e.g.][]{johnstone2005ebayesthresh,koenker2014JASA,stephens:2017}.
 In Section \ref{sec:implementation} we give specific examples; for now our main point is that {\it if} one can solve the EBNM problem for a particular choice of $\G$ then it can be used to implement Steps 5 and 6 in Algorithm \ref{alg:r1} for the corresponding EBMF problem.
 The following Proposition formalizes this for Step 5 of Algorithm \ref{alg:r1}; a similar proposition holds for Step 6 (see also Appendix \ref{app:ebfa_k}).